TindooriLabs/tindooriplugin/README.md

 3. Build the container `docker build -t open-resume .`
 4. Start the container `docker run -p 3000:3000 open-resume`
 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see OpenResume live

+TO USE THE RESUME RATING FEATURE:

+Go into src/app/resume-rater/pass-info-to-llm.ts and update the chatgpt openai

+run locally via `npm run dev`

+copy paste a job description into the field, enter a resume, and press get rated.